testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 # Anchor

-Use `anchorId` to make a code snippet linkable.
-Hover mouse over title to see a clickable anchor.
+When you specify a title, hover mouse over it to see a clickable anchor.

+Use `anchorId` to override auto generated identifier.

     :include-file: file-name.js {autoTitle: true, anchorId: "my-code-anchor"}

 :include-file: file-name.js {autoTitle: true, anchorId: "my-code-anchor"}

-Note: title is required for anchor to work

 # Wide Code